Swim effectively to conquer triathlon

 The common swim training approach

 Unfortunately, this is the wrong approach.
-The swim is often so exhausting that no matter how good your bike and run, your ability to replicate this in a race will have been compromised!
+The swim is often so exhausting that no matter how good your bike and run, your ability to replicate this in a race will have been compromised by the excessive effort applied in the swim!

 Triathlon and swim science

-Don’t just take our word for it, there are many studies showing the fact.
-This study1, that focussed on swim importance, shows that swim training and correct pacing of the swim in a race, results in a positive end (race) result.
+Don’t just take our word for it; research into race tactics and training regimes have shown this to be true.
+This study1 focussing on the importance of the swim, shows that swim training and correct pacing of the swim in a race results in a positive end (race) result.
 The practical side of the study showed that elite athletes can be up to 1min 45sec faster over a sprint distance race!

 The overall conclusion: (elite) “triathletes must place equal importance on their swim training as that of both cycling and running.”